thomasa88/DirectName/README.md

 The object whose name is being edited will be highlighted (Object does not get highlighted before an edit is made, due to Fusion 360 API limitations.)

+## Author

+This add-in is created by Thomas Axelsson.

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE).

 ## Changelog

 * v 0.2.0